BennAsabir/readme-generator/README.md

 ```

 ## Usage
+Application is used for generating a professional ReadMe.
 After installation of the dependencies, the application can be invoked with the following command - 'node index.js'.
-For generating a professional ReadMe.

 ## License
 This repository is licensed under the MIT license.